Gender Pay Equity

 The University has run internal pay equity audits since 2009.
-In 2020 the University saw a drop in the average total remuneration gender pay gap from 2019 down 0.9% to 14.5%, with the University’s base salary gender pay gap currently 13.7%.
-A more detailed breakdown of pay gaps across classifications, and workplace profile data including manager and non-manager representation, promotions, and staff access to flexible work and parental leave options is available at Workforce Profile and Pay Equity Analysis.
+In 2022 the University saw a drop in the average organisation wide gender pay gap down 1.2% from 2021 to 11.4%.
+A detailed analysis of our workplace profile data including manager and non-manager representation, promotions, and staff access to flexible work and parental leave options is available at Workforce Profile.

 Equal pay day